maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 ====================

 We are still very actively developing Maemo Leste, so many things remain in flux.
-As a result, you might have to occassionally have to update using ``apt dist-upgrade`` as opposed to just ``apt upgrade`` - this is especially true for this update.
+As a result, you might have to occassionally update using ``apt dist-upgrade`` as opposed to just ``apt upgrade`` - this is especially true for this update.
 Alternatively you can just install the latest images.